bcgov/DevEx-Roadmap/_pages/index.md

 I should be able to sponsor my first ever continuous service improvement initiative...

-using the agile methodology, UX/human centered service design, open design/development, and devOps...
+using the Agile methodology, UX/human centered service design, open design/development, and DevOps...

 with the assistance of a ready-made program that will train my staff and connect with entrepreneurs and developers...

-so that I have tangible results within 6-9 months and a functional, complete, team that can sustain the initiative into future years.
+so that I have tangible results within 6-9 months and a functional, complete, team that can sustain the initiative into the future.

 </div>